apache/nuttx/configs/arduino-due/README.txt

      Atmel tools.
 Try 'which arm-none-eabi-gcc' to make sure that you are selecting the right tool.

-     See also the "NOTE about Windows native toolchains" in the section call "GNU Toolchain Options" above.

 Configuration sub-directories
 -----------------------------

   nsh:
-    This configuration directory will built the NuttShell.
+    This configuration directory will build the NuttShell.
 See NOTES above.

     NOTES:
     1. NSH built-in applications are supported.
 However, there are